In Memoriam 2025

 Diana Der-Hovanessian, Former NEPC President

-Diana Der-Hovanessian, accomplished poet, translator, and long-time President of the New England Poetry Club, passed away on March 1, 2018 at home.
+Diana Der-Hovanessian, an accomplished poet, translator, and longtime President of the New England Poetry Club, passed away at home on March 1, 2018.

-Diana, a New England-born poet, was twice a Fulbright professor of American Poetry and was author of more than 25 books of poetry and translations.
-She recieved awards from the National Endowment for the Arts, Poetry Society of America, PEN/Columbia Translation Center, National Writers Union, Armenian Writers Union, Paterson Poetry Center, Prairie Schooner, American Scholar, and the Armenian Ministry of Culture.
-Her poems appeared in Agni, American Poetry Review, Ararat, CSM, Poetry, Partisan, Prairie Schooner, Nation, etc., and in anthologies such as Against Forgetting, Women on War, On Prejudice, Finding Home, Leading Contemporary Poets, Orpheus and Company, Identity Lessons, Voices of Conscience, Two Worlds Walking, etc. Among the several plays written by DDH, two (The Secret of Survival and Growing Up Armenian) were produced and in 1984 and 1985 traveled to many college campuses in the 80s telling the Armenian story with poetry and music.
-After 1989, The Secret of Survival with Michael Kermoyan and later with Vahan Khanzadian was performed for earthquake relief benefits.
+Diana, a New England-born poet, was twice a Fulbright professor of American Poetry and was the author of more than 25 books of poetry and translations.
+She received awards from the National Endowment for the Arts, the Poetry Society of America, the PEN/Columbia Translation Center, the National Writers Union, the Armenian Writers Union, the Paterson Poetry Center, Prairie Schooner, the American Scholar, and the Armenian Ministry of Culture.
+Her poems appeared in Agni, American Poetry Review, Ararat, CSM, Poetry, Partisan, Prairie Schooner, Nation, etc., and in anthologies such as Against Forgetting, Women on War, On Prejudice, Finding Home, Leading Contemporary Poets, Orpheus and Company, Identity Lessons, Voices of Conscience, Two Worlds Walking, etc. Among the several plays written by DDH, two (The Secret of Survival and Growing Up Armenian) were produced in 1984 and 1985, respectively, and toured many college campuses in the 80s, telling the Armenian story through poetry and music.
+After 1989, The Secret of Survival, with Michael Kermoyan and later with Vahan Khanzadian, was performed for earthquake relief.
 She worked as a visiting poet and guest lecturer on American poetry, Armenian poetry in translation, and the literature of human rights at various universities here and abroad.

 Diana served as President of the New England Poetry Club for over three decades.
 She stated the mission of the Club in the following way: “To expand poetry.
 To bring people into the art.
 To show off the best.
 To be a forum for an exchange of ideas.”
 We strive to honor her vision of the NEPC!